jeffhammond/blog/VibeMPI.md

 I began the implementation on May 26, 2026.
 By June 15, Vibe MPI had working single-node TCP and shared-memory transports and passed the applicable MPICH tests, along with many others.
 It was not perfect, but it was already a credible MPI implementation.

-I worked intensely: seven days a week, checking the agent first thing in the morning and again before going to bed.
+I worked grad student hours: seven days a week, checking the agent first thing in the morning and again before going to bed.
 I did not work around the clock, but the agent often did.
 During one month I reached my $10,000 usage limit on the twenty-eighth day.
 My estimate is that Vibe MPI consumed about $25,000 in model tokens.
 That is a substantial personal expense, but it is small by industrial software-development standards and perhaps a thousand times less than the estimated cost of developing a conventional production MPI implementation.

 After returning from vacation, I gained access to an InfiniBand system through the HPC Advisory Council cluster.
 Real multi-node testing exposed many bugs that virtual-node TCP testing had not.
 I brought TCP, OFI, and UCX to multi-node operation in a little over a week, including launcher work and the usual InfiniBand wire-up issues.